corda/corda/docs/source/api-contract-constraints.rst

 participants of a state to agree on what kind of upgrades will be allowed.

 Every state on the ledger contains the fully qualified class name of a ``Contract`` implementation, and also a *constraint*.
-This constraint specifies which versions of an application can be used to provide the named class.
-There are several types:
+This constraint specifies which versions of an application can be used to provide the named class, when the transaction is built.
+New versions released after a transaction is signed and finalised won't affect prior transactions because the old code is attached to it.

+There are several types of constraint:

 1. Hash constraint: exactly one version of the app can be used with this state.
 2. Zone whitelist constraint: the compatibility zone operator lists the hashes of the versions that can be used with this contract class name.
 3. Signature constraint: any version of the app signed by the given ``CompositeKey`` can be used.
 4. Always accept constraint: any app can be used at all.
 This is insecure but convenient for testing.

-The actual app version used is defined by the attachments on a transaction: the JAR containing the state and contract classes, and optionally its dependencies, are all attached to the transaction.
+The actual app version used is defined by the attachments on a transaction that consumes a state: the JAR containing the state and contract classes, and optionally its dependencies, are all attached to the transaction.
 Other nodes will download these JARs from a node if they haven't seen them before, so they can be used for verification.
 The ``TransactionBuilder`` will manage the details of constraints for you, by selecting both constraints and attachments to ensure they line up correctly.
 Therefore you only need to have a basic understanding of this topic unless you are doing something sophisticated.

 The best kind of constraint to use is the **signature constraint**.
 If you sign your application it will be used automatically.
-We recommend signature constraints because they let you release new versions of your application.
-Hash and zone whitelist constraints still work, but are left over from earlier Corda versions before signature constraints were implemented.
+We recommend signature constraints because they let you smoothly migrate existing data to new versions of your application.
+Hash and zone whitelist constraints are left over from earlier Corda versions before signature constraints were implemented.
 They make it harder to upgrade applications than when using signature constraints, so they're best avoided.
-Signature constraints can specify flexible policies but if you use the automatic support, then a state will require the attached app to be signed by every key that the first attachment was signed by.
-Thus if the app that was used to issue the states was signed by
-Alice and Bob, every transaction must use an attachment signed by Alice and Bob.
+Signature constraints can specify flexible threshold policies, but if you use the automatic support then a state will require the attached app to be signed by every key that the first attachment was signed by.
+Thus if the app that was used to issue the states was signed by Alice and Bob, every transaction must use an attachment signed by Alice and Bob.

 **Constraint propagation.** Constraints are picked when a state is created for the first time in an issuance transaction.
-Once created, the constraint used by the equivalent output state must match the input state, so it can't be changed and you can't combine states with incompatible constraints together in the same transaction.
+Once created, the constraint used by equivalent output states (i.e. output states that use the same contract class name) must match the input state, so it can't be changed and you can't combine states with incompatible constraints together in the same transaction.

-**Implicit vs explicit.** There are two ways of handling upgrades to a smart contract in Corda:
+**Implicit vs explicit.** Constraints are not the only way to manage upgrades to transactions.
+There are two ways of handling upgrades to a smart contract in Corda:

-1. *Implicit:* By allowing multiple implementations of the contract ahead of time, using constraints.
+1. *Implicit:* By pre-authorising multiple implementations of the contract ahead of time, using constraints.
 2. *Explicit:* By creating a special *contract upgrade transaction* and getting all participants of a state to sign it using the contract upgrade flows.